UD-Game-Development-Club/docs/docs/constitution.md

 Grounds for removal of members may include:

 1. Violation of University Policy and/or Student Code of Conduct.
-2. Violation of organization’s standards and/or expectations.
+2. Violation of organizations standards and/or expectations.

 #### B. Process for Removal